Devon Energy raises U.S. oil output forecast, beats profit estimates

-(Reuters) - Devon Energy Corp on Tuesday raised its full-year U.S. oil production forecast and beat analysts’ estimates for quarterly profit on higher output from its Delaware basin.
+(Reuters) - Devon Energy Corp on Tuesday raised its full-year U.S. oil production forecast and beat analysts’ estimates for quarterly profit, supported by higher output from its operations in the Delaware basin.

-The company said net production in the Delaware basin of the oil-rich Permian shale field increased 76 percent in the first quarter to 107,000 oil-equivalent barrels (boe) per day.
+The company said net production in the Delaware basin surged 76 percent in the first quarter to 107,000 oil-equivalent barrels (boe) per day.
+The Delaware basin of the oil-rich Permian shale field is among the largest in the region.

-The midpoint of the company’s full-year forecast represents an estimated oil production growth rate of 17 percent compared to 2018, up from the previous guidance of 15 percent.
+The increase in production from the company’s shale assets also prompted it to raise its 2019 U.S. oil output forecast.

+The company now expects 2019 light-oil production growth to reach 17 percent, a 200 basis point improvement from its previous guidance.

 Net loss attributable to Devon widened to $317 million, or 74 cents per share, in the first quarter ended March 31, from $197 million, or 38 cents per share, a year earlier, primarily due to a $670 million non-cash charge related to the company’s hedge positions.